ktugan/SpeeTato/README.md

 # Speedtato

-SpeeTato is a maniac potato whos only goal is to destroy the world of fast food.
+SpeeTato is a maniac speedy potato whos only goal is to destroy the world of fast food.
 He has to evade the arch enemy of every potato: frying pans, cooking pots and ovens.

 ___Ingame:___
 ![](http://i.imgur.com/K5gDirk.png)